Yugoslav torpedo boat T8: Interwar period

 The Austro-Hungarian Empire sued for peace in November 1918, and 97 survived the war intact.
+The armistice between the Allies, the United States and Austria-Hungary was signed on 3 November, and came into force the following day.
+Its naval provisions included a requirement that Austria-Hungary hand over the bulk of its naval vessels to Allied and United States control and disarm the remainder.
+97 was included in the handover.
+Italy immediately began to occupy the former Austro-Hungarian coast and offshore islands, and demanded the handover of the vessels then under the control of the National Council, which was soon enforced by the Allied Naval Council which also forced the remaining crews off most of the vessels.
 Immediately after the Austro-Hungarian capitulation, French troops occupied the Bocche, which was treated by the Allies as Austro-Hungarian territory.
 During the French occupation, the captured Austro-Hungarian Navy ships moored at the Bocche were neglected, and 97s original torpedo tubes were destroyed or damaged by French troops.

-In 1920, under the terms of the previous year's Treaty of Saint-Germain-en-Laye, by which rump Austria officially ended World War I, she was allocated to the Kingdom of Serbs, Croats and Slovenes (KSCS, later Yugoslavia).
+In 1920, under the terms of the previous year's Treaty of Saint-Germain-en-Laye, by which rump Austria officially ended World War I, 97 was allocated to the Kingdom of Serbs, Croats and Slovenes.
 Along with three other 250t-class F-group boats, 87, 93 and 96, and four 250t-class T-group boats, she served with the Royal Yugoslav Navy (Kraljevska Mornarica, KM; Краљевска Морнарица).
-Taken over in March 1921 when French forces withdrew, in KM service, 97 was renamed T8.
-When the navy was formed, she and the other seven 250t-class boats were the only modern sea-going vessels in the KM.
-New torpedo tubes of the same size were ordered from the Strojne Tovarne factory in Ljubljana.
+She was renamed T8 after the KM took her over in March 1921 following the French withdrawal.
+When the navy was formed, she and the other seven 250t-class boats were the KM's only modern sea-going vessels.
+New torpedo tubes of the same size were ordered for 97 from the Strojne Tovarne factory in Ljubljana.